Getting Started with Angular 2 End To End Testing

 })

-What we’ve done here is enter text into the new todo input box and then submitted the form.
+What we’ve done here is enter text into the new todo input box and then submit the form.
 Then we checked if we now have four todos.
 If that is the case, then our test has passed.

 We just introduced another function called sendKeys.
 This can be called on a selected element.
 It is used to enter text into elements like input fields.

-View Todo Details page
+View the To-do Details page

 We should be able to click on a todo and go to the details page of that todo.
 Let’s do that using the following test.